 You can try to use tea to dye the rest of the leg the same color.

 Yes, you can stain the table legs and choose wisely the shade/color of stain to match the rest of it.
 You did not mention what color the legs are presently, but you can mix stains to accomplish an exact tone if you know how to get an exact match.
 For example, if the legs are oak; is it red oak, ranch oak, light oak?
 By adding pecan stain to the oak, it will help to create the shade desired if it's oak stained.
 Walnut, Mahogany, Chestnut, or Cherry stain will also help touch up darker wood stain and mix a small amount and spread it over bare scrap wood to get the desired coloring.

 Do the legs come off?
 If so, take one off and take it to any store that sells varnish or stain.
 Then you can match it to a repair pen, which is made to cover scratches or worn places.
-You can also sometimes cover the area with a crayon of the same color as well.

 Were these painted or stained to start with?